 Part of the Women and War symposium at Murray Edwards College, Cambridge.

 On 13 Nov from 4-6pm at Murray Edwards College, Cambridge, I will introduce artist Lynn MacRitchie’s recent film Towers of Ilium in which "an ancient epic reverberates in a contemporary medium" (Marina Warner).
-After showing the film Lynn will answer questions and discuss the how it was make.
+After showing the film Lynn will answer questions.

 A new story project by Martha Orbach about daily life in the aftermath: